kurahaupo/cheri-c-programming/src/cheri-ccpp/referential-spatial-temporal-safety.md

   *revocation sweeps* to accurately and efficiently locate and overwrite any capabilities implementing stale pointers.
-  On application cores, architectural support includes MMU features to allow the tracking of "capability versions" of pages (a la loadside garbage-collection techniques), and on microcontroller cores, direct revocation bits may be stored directly in SRAM.
+  On application cores, architectural support includes MMU features to allow the tracking of "capability versions" of pages (à la loadside garbage-collection techniques), and on microcontroller cores, direct revocation bits may be stored directly in SRAM.
   Spatial safety ensures that pointers cannot be used to reference other